Cincinnati Children's Blog

 Take your child to the Emergency Room or call 911 when:

-• He or she is breathing rapidly with sinking in between the ribs
+• They are breathing rapidly with sinking in between the ribs

-• He or she is having episodes of apnea (stops breathing for a period of time)
+• They are having episodes where they stop breathing for a period of time (called apnea)

-• He or she is having episodes of turning blue
+• They are having episodes of turning blue

 Preventing RSV and Other Infections

 As with any viral or bacterial infection, the best way to prevent infection is good hand hygiene.
-I think we hear about the importance of hand washing so frequently that we forget how effective it really can be.
-Researchers are working on developing an RSV vaccine, but until that happens (and even when it does!) hand washing is your family’s best defense.
+I think we hear about the importance of handwashing so frequently that we forget how effective it really can be.
+Getting the RSV antibody and handwashing are your family’s best defense against this virus.

 Related Articles